Singing with Mobility Challenges

 While community choruses and barbershop chapters are often not subject to the same building code requirements as large public venues, it’s still helpful to understand the spirit of the law:

 In Canada, the Accessibility for Ontarians with Disabilities Act (AODA) and similar provincial laws mandate accessibility in public spaces, with increasing pressure on community programs to comply voluntarily.
+(AODA is Ontario-specific; rules vary by province.
+Consult your province’s regulations.)

 In the United States, the Americans with Disabilities Act (ADA) requires public programs and events (including nonprofit performances) to be accessible “to the maximum extent feasible.”
 This includes parking, entryways, and bathrooms—but also program access, meaning the ability to participate in rehearsals or performances without discrimination.